karel-brinda/svg42pdf/README.rst

 Existing tools often suffer from the following limitations:

 * Do not work on all operating systems
-* Version for different operating systems have different command-line interfaces
+* Versions for different operating systems have different command-line interfaces
 * SVG is interpreted incorrectly
 * Dependencies are difficult to install
 * Have licencing issues